Top 10 Sports in China

 China is the largest international market for the NBA.
 Over 18 percent of Chinese athletes play basketball.

 The popularity among Chinese people also is owing to a Chinese legendary basketball player-Yao Ming.
 Yao Ming is the first Chinese player who had an important impact in the N.B.A. and also the first Chinese athlete superstar in the world.
 The American media praised him as a savior for the NBA sports.
 In 2006, he received the title of the China’s most influential athlete ever.
+The basketball is one of the most watched sports in China.

 The yoga market is growing fast and become more profitable in China.
 However the people who tend to do yoga count for more women than men.
 A quick search on Dianping just now gave me more than 2000 yoga studios in Beijing.
 It’s as cheap or as exclusive as you want to make it, and women think it makes them slimmer.